abap-ai/mcp/docs/Overview.md

 You can use the report `zmcp_clear_mcp_sessions` to get rid of outdated MCP sessions.
 Ideally run it regularly as a background job if you use MCP sessions.

 Use the report `zmcp_clear_mcp_tasks` to remove outdated task records from `ZMCP_TASKS`.
-It deletes completed, failed, and cancelled tasks whose TTL has elapsed, terminal tasks without a TTL after the default retention period, and working/input-required tasks older than the maximum lifetime.
+It deletes completed, failed, and cancelled tasks whose TTL has elapsed, terminal tasks without a TTL after the default retention period, and working tasks older than the maximum lifetime.
 Schedule it as a regular background job if you use the tasks feature.

 ### Prerequisites